rdmorganiser/rdmo-plugins-generic-search/README.md

   registry
 - `max_hits` defaults to `10` and limits the results to display
-- `base_url` the API URL of the used instance, must be set for the `InstrumentsOptionSetProvider`
+- `base_url` the API URL of the used instance, must be set for the `GenericSearchProvider`

 ### Configuration: Handlers

 Handlers, or signal handlers, can be used to fill out questions with the search result automatically via a pre-configured attribute mapping.
 For every provider a handler is implemented, which can request additional information from the database to answer questions.